 Let’s assume that you are browsing a website on your mobile but the website is not responding correctly on the mobile device.
 At such a moment, you might want to open the same page on your computer.
 If so, you can use this functionality that allows you to continue your work on your PC from your mobile.
 In a nutshell, you can get SMS, email, phone call, etc. on your computer if your phone is connected via this functionality.

 As the name suggests you can manage your network-related options from here.
 More specifically, you will get the following options in this panel.

 Status: If you want to check whether you have a valid internet connection or not, this is the best path you can navigate to.
-From here, you can manage your adapter settings, sharing option, as well as, troubleshoot common networking related problems.
+From here, you can manage your adapter settings, sharing option, as well as, reset network to fix Wi-Fi connected but not internet issue, troubleshoot common networking related problems.

 Ethernet: If you are using an Ethernet connection, you can make your network private or public from here.
 Other than that, you can set up a metered connection.

 VPN: If you want to use a system-wide VPN, you can use this panel.
 From here you can set up the VPN, all it to use over metered networks and while roaming.

 Data usage: You can check how much data you have used in the past couple of days.
 You can choose a network name and check the usage accordingly.
 This is also possible to set a data limit if you have limited bandwidth.